If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 What is online grooming | netsafe.org.nz

 Reflect on how the dynamics of sexual abuse impact not only on the whānau or family but also on our own practice response and decision-making.
 Test for confirmation bias through supervision or case consults.
-Include professionals who specialise in the sexual violence field to help evidence our assessment.
+Include professionals who specialise in the sexual violence field to help evidence our analysis and understanding.

 When tamariki or rangatahi disclose